Experience

 The Concept

 I imagined the feeling of a French countryside village: a long wooden table in a grandmother’s garden, where neighbors gather to share whatever the season provides.
 Equality, warmth, and connection were at the heart of the tradition — and I wanted to translate that into a fine dining setting.
 The long table became my stage: each guest was welcomed personally, seated at a place marked with a hand-decorated name card, and drawn into a story that unfolded course by course.
-My goal was to surprise them with the intimacy of tradition, elevated by the precision and elegance of gastronomy.
+My goal was to surprise them with the intimacy of tradition, elevated by the precision and elegance of gastronomy and execution.

 The Menu